Looking for the trope? See Robot.

 - Not Helping Your Case: When Bigweld fires Ratchet, Ratchet begs for mercy, claiming, "The lies I've told, the lives I've ruined!...This isn't helping me!"

 - The Not-Love Interest: Piper to Rodney, even if she has a Precocious Crush on him.
 It's easy to think from the get-go that she's his Love Interest, but it turns out to be Cappy later.

 - One-Wheeled Wonder: Bigweld rides on one giant ball which makes up most of his body.

-- Pint Sized Power House: Wonder Bot was able to turn their tables around by grabbing Madame Gasket's pipe and swing her away, and also carry Rodney while he was flying.
+- Pint Sized Power House: Wonder Bot was able to turn their tables around by grabbing Madame Gasket's pipe and swinging her away, and also carry Rodney while he was flying.
 Unfortunately, he wasn't strong enough to carry Bigweld.